“image Roll of honour”

 Edith, 46, a widow.

-John’s father, William Sworder died in 1901, Earls Colne, Essex.
+John’s father, William Sworder died in July 1901, at his residence The Limes, Earls Colne, Essex.